manjunath3divakar/arm-systemready/docs/network_boot_guide.md

 ## Limitations
 - Failures in U-Boot are not logged and must be debugged from the U-Boot console.
 - The .wic format images cannot be used (supports .iso and .img)
-- URL to Minimal image should be a direct link; redirects are not allowed.
+- URL to network boot image should be a direct link; redirects are not allowed.

 --------------
 *Copyright (c) 2025, Arm Limited and Contributors.
 All rights reserved.*